thefinch/Diary-of-Dia/README.md

 - Run `npm run start` (Make sure you have you have [set up  your project](#setting-up-the-project))
 - This might open up your default browser after it has finished compiling, if not then open a browser and go to [http://localhost:8080](http://localhost:8080)

+**NOTE** - The Game uses [Night Machine](https://www.dafont.com/night-machine.font) font at many places, it is recommended to download and install the font.

 ## Available commands

 - `npm run start`